Eugenie Bouchard: Endorsements, sponsors and equipment

-Following her breakout grand slam final appearance at the 2014 Wimbledon Championships, Bouchard signed a three-year endorsement deal with Coca-Cola, following earlier agreements with Rogers Communications and equipment sponsors Nike and Babolat.
-The following summer in June 2015, Bouchard signed a multi-year partnership with Aviva Canada.
-Bouchard has used numerous racquets throughout the years - as a junior, Bouchard used various iterations of the Wilson Blade.
+After her breakout grand slam final appearance at the 2014 Wimbledon Championships, Bouchard signed a three-year endorsement deal with Coca-Cola, following earlier agreements with Rogers Communications and equipment sponsors Nike and Babolat.
+In June 2015, Bouchard signed a multi-year partnership with Aviva Canada.
+Bouchard has used numerous racquets throughout the years–as a junior, Bouchard used various iterations of the Wilson Blade.
 As a professional player, she typically used the Babolat Pure Aero, doing so between 2013 and 2018, switching briefly to the Babolat Pure Drive in 2017; she also used the Head Graphene Radical between 2017 and 2018.
 After her contract with Babolat expired in 2018, Bouchard briefly used the Wilson Ultra 100.
-Bouchard currently uses Yonex racquets, having endorsed the Yonex VCORE 100 racquet since late 2018.Bouchard is endorsed by New Balance.
+Bouchard uses Yonex racquets, having endorsed the Yonex VCORE 100 racquet since late 2018.
+She is endorsed by New Balance.
+In 2017 and 2018, she was ranked #10 and #9 in Forbes’ World's Highest-Paid Female Athletes list, earning $6.2 million in 2017 and $7.1 million in 2018.

-Bouchard was ranked No. 1 by SportsPro in their "World's 50 Most Marketable Athletes 2015 list", toppling the likes of Neymar, Steph Curry and Usain Bolt.
+Bouchard was ranked No. 1 by SportsPro in their "World's 50 Most Marketable Athletes 2015 list", toppling the likes of Neymar, Steph Curry, and Usain Bolt on the list.

 Personal life

 Bouchard has a twin sister, Beatrice, who is six minutes older.
 She also has two younger siblings, sister Charlotte (born 1995) and brother William (born 1999).
 She and her twin sister are named after Prince Andrew's daughters, Princess Eugenie and Princess Beatrice of York.
 Her sister Charlotte is named after Charlotte Casiraghi, the daughter of Monégasque Princess Caroline and her then husband Stefano Casiraghi, and William is named after William, Prince of Wales.

-A proficient student in mathematics and science, she once considered a career as a physician.
-She is fluent in both French and English.
+She once considered a career as a physician.
+She is fluent in English and French.
 Her favourite tennis player is Roger Federer, whom she met in 2012 at the Wimbledon Ball.
 She described talking with Federer as a highlight of her life.
+Bouchard lives in Miami Beach, Florida, but also owns homes in her hometown of Montreal and Nassau, The Bahamas.

+Bouchard is active on the professional pickleball tour and has experienced some success, including a win over world No. 3, Lea Jansen.
+As of October 2025, she is ranked world No. 10 in women's singles on the PPA Tour.